 Despite the increase in production volume in Europe, the overall number of jobs in the solar photovoltaic industry decreased between 2008 and 2016, especially in Spain.
 However, projections show a recovery in employment numbers by 2021, amounting to 174,682 FTE (full-time equivalent) jobs.
-By 2021, the GVA (Gross Value Added) from the Solar PV industry in the European Union is expected to increase to 9.5 billion euros.
+By 2021, the GVA from the solar PV industry in the European Union is expected to increase to 9.5 billion euros.

-The main Solar PV developer in Europe in 2016 was the German developer Juwi AG/MW Enegie AG, which had an installed capacity of more than 2,300 MWp.
+The main developer in Europe is the German based Juwi AG, which had an installed capacity of more than 2,500 megawatts.